vmbrasseur/10stepprogram/outline.md

         * social media
         * Define it yourself up front
         * Declare technical level, language, etc & audience will self-select
+    * EXERCISE: adapting presos for audiences
 2. Have an Idea
     * The elevator pitch
     * Know your topic
         * something you know well
         * something you care about
         * Research
     * Develop (demos, apps)
     * Targeting it to the audience
     * Casual surveys (social media)